Who’s the real loser in the 2024 election? Mainstream media.

 On the campaign trail, Mr. Trump has sought out podcasters like Joe Rogan and other male hosts, including comedians and sports aficionados popular with younger men, a demographic that Mr. Trump needs to turn out.
 Similarly Vice President Kamala Harris has appeared on podcasts such as “Call Her Daddy” and spoken to Charlamagne Tha God, a Black radio and podcast host.

-Ms. Harris has also sat for interviews with national news media whose requests Mr. Trump largely eschews.
+Ms. Harris has also sat for interviews with national news media, whose requests Mr. Trump largely eschews.
 (One such interview with CBS News “60 Minutes” sparked controversy over the network’s editing of her remarks that appeared to flatter Ms. Harris.)

 In a fragmented media landscape, getting the attention of voters who aren’t partisan news consumers is fraught, says Daniel Kreiss, a professor of political communication at the University of North Carolina at Chapel Hill.
 “They’re not following this stuff on a regular basis, but they are consuming sports and lifestyle content more regularly,” he says.
 These voters “are the least attentive and therefore they’re the most open to changing their minds.”